KuchikiNamthip/KuchikiNamthip.github.io/_projects/Transcriptome.md

 ---

 ## Acknowledgment
-- I would like to acknowledge Ming Tang (Tommy) for his encouragement and the valuable knowledge he provided through various online platforms.
+- I would like to acknowledge [Ming (Tommy) Tang](https://x.com/tangming2005) for his encouragement and the valuable knowledge he provided through various online platforms.

 - I would like to thank Dr. Patipark Kueanjinda, who kindly supported my learning in transcriptomics.

-- I would like to thank my Ph.D. advisor.
-Without him, I would not have discovered the exciting world of cancer biology.
-From that point, I expanded my interest to the -omic fields for a deeper understanding.

 - I would like to thank all my colleagues for their comments, suggestions, and assistance.

+- Lastly, I would like to thank my Ph.D. advisor.
+Without him, I would not have discovered the exciting world of cancer biology. 🌞🌞 From that point, I expanded my interest to the -omic fields for a deeper understanding. 🤩🤩

 ---
 I'm very happy 🥰 that you are visiting my computational biology portfolio and would be even happier if you could provide suggestions or feedback 🤩.